bekk/bekk-christmas/post/ml/reinforcement-learnign-explaos.md

 ingress: >-
   Recently, machine learning research have increasingly been focused on general learning algorithms where the same algorithm can perform a huge variety of tasks.
-The ultimate goal by reinforcement learning researchers is to create machines that can learn to solve any general task, just like humans!
+The ultimate goal by many reinforcement learning researchers is to create machines that can learn to solve any general task, just like humans!
   Today we're going to take a brief look at some of the coolest projects and greatest breakthroughs in the field of self-learning machines.
 authors:
   - Asbjørn Steinskog
 ---